Mellvik/TLVC/README.md

 - Command history has been added to the main shell (ash).
 - Raw/char drivers have been added for disk/floppy IO, an important enhancement for both diagnostics and system utilities.

-If you're coming from ELKS, you' be delighted by the responsiveness of the system.
+If you're coming from ELKS, you'll be delighted by the responsiveness of the system.
 If not, you'll just like the feeling - maybe be impressed by what an old klunker can deliver.